 It couldn't be any simpler so listen carefully.
 This is one of the most important pieces of advice you will receive this season.
-Please pay careful attention.
+Please give this your full attention.

-Once again, I step forward with probably my most important Rant of the year.
+Once again, I step forward with probably my most important Rant of the Year.
 It's an absolutely vital issue for everyone who enjoys alcohol of any type, from wine to beer, from Scotch to hard cider.
-With the advent of the holiday season upon us, from Mother's Day to Independence Day, we reach a potentially dangerous period for those people who over indulge, who drink too much at parties, feasts and gatherings.
+With the advent of the holiday season upon us, from Thanksgiving to New Year's Eve, we reach a potentially dangerous period for those people who over indulge, who drink too much at parties, feasts and gatherings.
 There is nothing wrong with that, and you can drink as much as you desire, as long as you give up your keys to someone who is sober, and do not drive.